-But since high inflation readings were mainly limited to sectors most directly affected by the pandemic, and newly developed vaccines promised to knock out-or at least significantly temper-COVID, few people viewed high inflation over a longer period as inevitable.1 Indeed, at that time the overwhelming consensus among policymakers and economists more broadly was that upward and downward risks to inflation were balanced.
+But since high inflation readings were mainly limited to sectors most directly affected by the pandemic, and newly developed vaccines promised to knock out-or at least significantly temper-COVID, few people viewed high inflation over a longer period as inevitable (Shapiro 2020, 2021).
+Indeed, at that time the overwhelming consensus among policymakers and economists more broadly was that upward and downward risks to inflation were balanced.

 Financial markets generally agreed.
 In line with most forecasts at the time, markets perceived that the risk of high inflation was elevated.
-But they did not see this as the only-or even the most likely-scenario.2 In fact, a broad range of indicators pointed to the possibility that inflation would settle lower, not higher once the pandemic was behind us.
+But they did not see this as the only-or even the most likely-scenario (FRB Minneapolis 2022).
+In fact, a broad range of indicators pointed to the possibility that inflation would settle lower, not higher once the pandemic was behind us.

-Recall that for over a decade preceding the pandemic, central banks across the globe had found it difficult to get inflation up to target.3 Structural forces including changing demographics, slower productivity growth, more global price competition, and weaker links between wages and prices persistently exerted downward pressure on inflation and inflation expectations.4
+Recall that for over a decade preceding the pandemic, central banks across the globe had found it difficult to get inflation up to target (Jordà et al. 2019b).
+Structural forces including changing demographics, slower productivity growth, more global price competition, and weaker links between wages and prices persistently exerted downward pressure on inflation and inflation expectations (Basu and Fernald 2002; Fernald and Li 2019; Crump et al. 2019; Carvalho, Ferrero, and Nechio 2017; and Jordà et al. 2019a).